RedisLabs/redislabs-docs/content/rs/concepts/shard-placement-policy.md

 ### Sparse Shard Placement Policy

-In the sparse policy, shards are placed on separate nodes to distribute the shards of a database across all available nodes.
+In the sparse policy, the cluster places shards on as many nodes as possible to distribute the shards of a database across all available nodes.
 When all nodes have database shards, the shards are distributed evenly across the nodes to maintain optimal node health.

-For example, for a database with 2 master and 2 slave shards on a cluster with three nodes and a sparse shard placement policy:
+For example, for a database with two master and two slave shards on a cluster with three nodes and a sparse shard placement policy:

 - Node 1 hosts one of the master shards
 - Node 2 hosts the slave for the first master shard
 - Node 3 hosts the second master shard
 - Node 1 hosts for the slave shard for master shard 2

-The dense policy helps to use less system resources and proxies for access to the database.
+The dense policy helps to use fewer system resources.

 ![sparse_placement_1-1](/images/rs/sparse_placement_1-1.png)